 Shout out to national holidays.
 Also, shout out to birthdays, “sick” days, and the days between one job and the next.
 These are the days when crossing town for a meal, or spending three hours at a restaurant, or getting to that one place you’ve wanted to eat at forever are possible.
-And in our opinion, the best way to do any of these things on your day off is to have lunch - it’s just as good as dinner, but you spend a lot less money.
-Plus, restaurants aren’t as busy in the daytime.
+And in our opinion, the best way to do any of these things on your day off is to have lunch - it’s just as good as dinner, but you spend a lot less money and have a much better shot at not waiting for a table.

 That thing we said about restaurants not being as busy in the daytime?
 It does not apply to Howlin’ Rays.
 The line for this Nashville hot chicken joint in Chinatown is always pretty extreme (expect at least 45 minutes to an hour), but on your day off, lines don’t matter.
 Take a friend, maybe grab a bao from Lao Tao to eat while you wait, and consider your work for the day done.